zendesk/iron_bank/README.md

   config.export_directory  = 'directory-path' # export directory path
   config.schema_directory  = 'directory-path' # schema drirectory path

   # Ironbank uses Faraday to send request to Zuora.
-In order too use custom
+Middlewares can be specified
+  # by adding the class name and class options to the `middlewares`
+  # configuration.
   # Faraday middlewares, we can send in an array with cutomer middleware class
   # and options
   config.middlewares << [DummyMiddlewareClass, {}]